beardgame/utilities/CONTRIBUTING.md

 - We like modern C# features, type-safety and care about performance
 - We like tests

+Also remember to assign yourself to an issue if you start working on it.

 ## General tips and tricks